Perfects locations for small ceremonies in MN

 Mountain and bluff

-When we mentioned astonishing point of view, we often think of mountains & hills.
+When we mention astonishing points of view, we often think of mountains & hills.

 Luckily, contrary to Iowa, the North Star State is not completely flat.
 Indeed, it features some hills and even some mountains.

-If miles are not an issue for you, then drive north above Duluth to find some pine forest, and panoramic view on the lake.
+If miles are not an issue for you, then drive north above Duluth to find some pine forest and a panoramic view of the lake.

-If you don’t want to go so far, you could just try the Taylors Falls (which are one of our favorite locations).
+If you don’t want to go so far, you could just try Taylors Falls (which is one of our favorite locations).

-Finally, if you prefer to stay local, think of parks that offer ski service (such as Theodore Wirth Park, or Hyland Hills in Bloomington).
-Indeed, such park usually offers a panoramic point of view on the adjacent hills, and or city.
+Finally, if you prefer to stay local, think of parks that offer ski service (such as Theodore Wirth Park or Hyland Hills in Bloomington).
+Indeed, such a park usually offers a panoramic point of view of the adjacent hills and or city.

 The Monument in Saint Paul

-• Accessibility: Top easy, but rock formation difficult
+- Accessibility: Top is easy, but rock formation is difficult

-• Remark: Nice rock formation with a great point of view.
-Can be crowded.
+- Remark: Nice rock formation with a great point of view.
+It can be crowded.
 Next to the Shadows Falls.

 Taylors Falls Interstate State Park